A monotone $Q^1$ finite element method for anisotropic elliptic equations: Introduction

 where the diffusion matrix $\mathbf{a}(\mathbf x)\in \mathbb{R}^{2 \times 2}$, $c(\mathbf{x})$, $f(\mathbf{x})$ and $g(\mathbf{x})$ are sufficiently smooth functions over $\bar{\Omega}$ or $\partial\Omega$.
 We assume that $\forall \mathbf{x} \in \Omega$, $\mathbf{a}(\mathbf{x})$ is symmetric and uniformly positive definite on $\Omega$.
 In the literature, \eqref{elli-pde-1} is called a heterogeneous anisotropic diffusion problem when the eigenvalues of $\mathbf{a}(\mathbf{x})$ are unequal and vary over on $\Omega$.
 For a smooth function $u \in C^2(\Omega) \cap C(\bar{\Omega})$, a maximum principle holds \cite{evans}: In particular,

-For simplicity, we only consider the homogeneous Dirichlet boundary condition, i.e. $g=0$.
 The anisotropic diffusion problem \eqref{elli-pde-1} arises from various areas of science and engineering, including plasma physics, Lagrangian hydrodynamics, and image processing.
 To avoid spurious oscillations or non-physical numerical solution, it is desired to have numerical schemes to satisfy \eqref{DMP} in the discrete sense.
 We are interested in a linear approximation to $\mathcal{L}$ which can be represented as a matrix $L_h$.
 The matrix $L_h$ is called monotone if its inverse only has nonnegative entries, i.e., $L_h^{-1} \geq 0$.
-Monotonicity of the scheme is a sufficient condition for the discrete maximum principle and has various applications espeically for parabolic problems, see \cite{bramble1969convergence, xu1999monotone, li2020monotonicity, hu2023, shen2022discrete, liu2022structure, cross2023monotonicity, loganQ2,liu2023positivitypreserving, liu2022structure, doi:10.1137/18M1208551,li2023high}.
+Monotonicity of the scheme is a sufficient condition for the discrete maximum principle and has various applications espeically for parabolic problems, see \cite{bramble1969convergence, xu1999monotone, li2020monotonicity, hu2023, shen2022discrete, liu2022structure, AAM-40-161, zhang2024monotonicity,liu2023positivitypreserving, liu2022structure, doi:10.1137/18M1208551,li2023high}.